RichardLitt/octobuild/index.md

 ## The Octobuild list

 * [Octobuild](https://github.com/RichardLitt/octobuild) by [RichardLitt](https://github.com/RichardLitt). *This is a month long project board where you post what you're working on, and can see what other cool people are working on.
 That's it.*
+* The Wabi-Sabi of Programming by [@simonv3](http://twitter.com/simonv3). *I'm looking into Wabi-Sabi, and what principles we can take away from it and apply to our programming.*

 ## You Can Add To It